elileka/SimByDCA/README.md

 **_Simulating synthetic amino acid sequences along a tree while respecting structural constraints._**

-This code is adapted from the Bitbol's group simulator (forked from [here](https://github.com/Bitbol-Lab/Phylogeny-Partners/tree/v2.0).
+This code is adapted from the [Bitbol group's](https://github.com/Bitbol-Lab) simulator (forked from [here](https://github.com/Bitbol-Lab/Phylogeny-Partners/tree/v2.0).
 Please refer to their papers by [Gerardos et al.](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010147) and by [Lupo et al.](https://www.nature.com/articles/s41467-022-34032-y) for a full description of the simulator.
 Please cite their work if you use this adaptation.

 Briefly, given a multiple sequence alignment of biological interest (**bio-MSA**), from which Potts' couplings (J) and fields (h) parameters were inferred using [bmDCA](https://github.com/ranganathanlab/bmDCA.git) and for which a tree was inferred (**bio-T**), the simulator will generate amino acid (AA) sequences along bio-T by accepting/rejecting proposed mutations according to the Metropolis criterion defined by h and J.